 One of our objectives for the future is compiling enough data so that down the road we can see a patient, be able to predict the outcomes, and let the patient choose whether they want to do the procedure or not.
 For example, a patient could come in complaining of low back pain: should they have a surgery or an injection or go to physical therapy?
 There is usually not a single “best” treatment that is the same for everyone, but if we have substantial data on recovery rates, comorbidities, etc., we can help patients figure out where they are most likely to have the best outcome for them based on their unique characteristics and history.

 A robust collection of data also shows clinical strengths and weaknesses across the entities.
 What if a particular surgeon has much higher outcomes than their peers?
 What is that provider doing that makes the outcomes better?
 How can we replicate that with the rest of the providers within our system?
-By looking at outcome data, we can improve the quality of performance across all of Partners.
+By looking at outcome data, we can improve the quality of performance across all of Mass General Brigham.
 PROMs is still a new field, and at Partners we are at the forefront of learning how to use this information to provide the best care for our patients.